wnijmeijer/onprem-search-ui-components/src/components/SortDropdown/README.md

 ## Basic Usage

-The SortDropdown component will display Sort components in a dropdown.
+The SortDropdown displays Sort components in a dropdown.

 ```
 <div class="CoveoSortDropdown" data-display-caption="true" data-caption="Sort by:">